 Optimizing For Featured Snippets

-SEO in 2019 will have to take into consideration that Google is progressively taking a bigger share of traffic from the SERP.
+SEO will have to take into consideration that Google is progressively taking a bigger share of traffic from the SERP.
 This means that many users will simply take a look at the featured snippet for a term and then go on about their lives.

 Regular OnPage Optimization

 We’ve thoroughly discussed how important direct optimization around your keywords are, after all, we want Google to know what our content is about.
 Our top SEO for this year optimization recommendations are:

 Make sure the title of your content contains your keywords and invites your prospects to visit your website.

 Use h1,h2,h3 tags